 How long for cupped floors to dry?

 It depends on the condition of the flooring.
-If the moisture level is too high and the wood is fully wet then it takes weeks to fully dries out.
-However, if you find the moisture earlier then it will take two to three days to fully dries out.
+If the moisture level is too high and the wood is fully wet then it takes weeks to fully dry out.
+However, if you find the moisture earlier then it will take two to three days to fully dry out.